 These bunny pancakes are a perfect accompaniment to any early-morning Easter meal.
 They’re easy to make from any batter, and your kids will love making bunny faces using fresh fruit and other food items.
-Plus, making batter is a great way to reinforce fractions with your child!
+Plus, making batter is a great way to reinforce concepts of measurement with your child!

 What You Need: